 Previous group reads Current schedule

 Group read guidelines Group Read Board

-Our next group read is Pride & Prejudice by Jane Austen
+Our next group read is Mansfield Parkby Jane Austen

 A group read is not as elaborate as it might sound.
 It is merely what we call it when we determine on reading and discussing a book as a group.
 The Pemberley-wide group reads take place on the Group Read board, where a Reading Schedule is linked at the top of the board when a read is either in progress or planned.
 You do not need to sign up.
 To participate, simply read the assigned or suggested chapters before the date posted for discussion of that section, and start talking.